Vancouver Spinal Cord Injury Lawyers

 - Violation of the duty of care – You also need to prove the at-fault party did not uphold the duty of care for the situation.

 - Connection to your injury – There is no case unless you can show your injury occurred because of the other party’s breach of the duty of care.

 - Existence of financial and/or other damages – Did you suffer an injury that required medical treatment?
 Did you miss work or lose your earning capacity because of the injury?
 These are different kinds of damages that could result from an injury.

-Rizk Law's spinal cord injury lawyers in Vancouver have many years of combined experience collecting evidence to prove these four elements.
+Rizk Law’s spinal cord injury lawyer in Vancouver has many years of combined experience collecting evidence to prove these four elements.
 We know what it takes to build a strong case and contend with claims from the other side that the at-fault party acted in a reasonable manner and the injury resulted from something else.

 What are the Types of Spinal Cord Injuries?